 - Scalability: Scalability options are endless, and you can pick and choose how much power you need.
 Not many providers offer this.

-- Price: Even if Cloudways can get expensive, small-to-medium WordPress sites should be able to get hosted at a very competitive price.
+- Price: Even if Cloudways can get expensive, small-to-medium WordPress websites should be able to get hosted at a very competitive price.

-- Server locations: There are dozens of server locations to choose from when hosting your site.
+- Server locations: There are dozens of server locations to choose from when hosting your website.

 - Ease-of-use: In my opinion, this hosting provider is geared towards the technically minded users as it has many options and that makes it not super-intuitive – but still better than managing your own cloud infrastructure.

-- WordPress features: Sadly, there isn’t a great deal of advanced WordPress features.
+- WordPress features: Sadly, there aren’t a great deal of advanced WordPress features.
 For example, no staging and no built-in system updates.

 - Support: Support is limited to 15-min chats.
-If you need more, you’ll have to purchase the support add-on – I’ve never seen a provider charging for this.
+If you need more, you’ll have to purchase the support add-on – I’ve never seen a provider charging for this before.

-Any WordPress site owner wanting to experiment with cloud hosting should consider Cloudways.
-Also, those wanting their sites hosted in big cloud datacenters like Google’s or Amazon’s.
+Any WordPress website owner wanting to experiment with cloud web hosting should consider Cloudways.
+Also, those wanting their sites hosted in big cloud data centers like Google’s or Amazon’s.